klarna/higher-order-components/README.md

 This library is a collection of useful React higher-order Components.

-**Note**: Documentation is a work in progress.
-It will probably be expanded with examples later on.

 ## withDisplayName (string) ...
 (Component)

 **withDisplayName** let's you easily set the `displayName` of components.